Peta Gwen Stilgoe

 - Acting President, Land Court of Queensland (May 2023 - March 2024)

 - Director, Vasey Housing Auxiliary (1990-2000); Director and Chair (2000-2007)

 - Member, Vasey Housing Auxiliary (1990 – 2000)

 - Chair, Vasey Housing Auxiliary (2000 – 2007)

 - OAM – Medal of the Order of Australia (general division), for services for dispute resolution (2013)

 Hybrid hearings at QCAT — the why, the how and a progress report: Australian Alternative Dispute Resolution Law Bulletin 2014 Vol 1 No. 4

-In 2007, Member Stilgoe was appointed as the first ADR Registrar to the Planning and Environment Court of Queensland.
-Member Stilgoe introduced court facilitated mediation to that jurisdiction.
+In 2007, Acting President Stilgoe was appointed as the first ADR Registrar to the Planning and Environment Court of Queensland.
+Acting President Stilgoe introduced court facilitated mediation to that jurisdiction.

-The Land Court is well advanced in reviewing its procedures and sharpening its focus on ADR and Member Stilgoe’s appointment in July 2017 will only serve to enhance and accelerate the work underway.
+The Land Court is well advanced in reviewing its procedures and sharpening its focus on ADR and Acting President Stilgoe’s appointment in July 2017 will only serve to enhance and accelerate the work underway.